Udanti Wildlife Sanctuary

 Udanti Wildlife Sanctuary is a protected area and wildlife sanctuary located in Gariaband district of the Indian state of Chhattisgarh.

-Description
+Geography

-The sanctuary covers an area of 237.27 km2 and was declared as a protected area in 1983.
+Udanti Wildlife Sanctuary covers an area of 237.27 km2 and was declared as a protected area in 1983.
 It forms part of the Udanti Sitanadi tiger reserve along with the Sitanadi Wildlife Sanctuary.

 Flora and fauna

 The protected area consists of a mixture of moist and dry tropical deciduous forests.
-Major fauna include gaur, Bengal tiger, leopard, spotted deer, sambar, nilgai, and striped hyena.
+Udanti was created for the protection of the endangered wild water buffalo, the flagship species of the sanctuary.
+Other notable animals include Bengal tiger, Indian leopard, sloth bear, Indian jackal, dhole, striped hyena, jungle cat, gaur, chital, sambar deer, and nilgai.
 Avifauna include pintails, rollers, and herons.
 The park consists of reptiles such as monitor lizards and pythons.